oracle/node-oracledb/doc/api.md

-With Oracle client 12.1 or earlier, unless `poolPingInterval` is `0`, it is possible for un-usable connections to be returned by a pool `getConnection()`.
-Since it is also possible for connections to become unusable after `getConnection()` is called, applications should implement appropriate statement execution error checking.
+With Oracle client 12.1 or earlier, unless `poolPingInterval` is `0`, it is possible for un-usable connections to be returned by a pool `getConnection()` call.
+Since it is also possible for network outages to occur after `getConnection()` is called, applications should implement appropriate statement execution error checking.

 The default value is `60` seconds.
 Possible values for `poolPingInterval` are:

-Value     | Behavior of a Pool `getConnection()` call
+`poolPingInterval` Value     | Behavior of a Pool `getConnection()` Call
 ----------|------------------------------------------
 `n` < `0` | Never checks for connection aliveness
-`0`       | Always checks for connection aliveness.
+`n` = `0` | Always checks for connection aliveness.
 There is some overhead in performing a ping so non-zero values are recommended for most applications
 `n` > `0` | Checks aliveness if the connection has been idle in the pool (not "checked out" to the application by `getConnection()`) for at least `n` seconds

 This property may be overridden when [creating a connection pool](#createpool).